-There are no similar requirements for Congress as a whole or for the public.
-Due to similar narrow language in many other reporting requirements, the vast majority of Congress (88 percent of the House of Representatives and 70 percent of the Senate) cannot review reports before making decisions on what federal programs they would like to prioritize or where federal legislation is necessary.
+This means that the vast majority of Congress (88 percent of the House of Representatives and 70 percent of the Senate) cannot review these reports before making decisions on what federal programs they would like to prioritize or where federal legislation is necessary.

 Additionally, the American public is effectively barred from viewing these documents and contributing their expertise and oversight capabilities.